 What you need to know before you decide to skip a few meals in the name of weight loss.

 Lose weight by not eating.
 Seems pretty obvious, but intermittent fasting is having a moment for a reason: Research suggests it offers major health benefits.
+But does it lead to more weight loss?
+Probably not.

 The concept is simple: You deliberately cycle between periods of eating normally and skipping meals, says Kristen Mancinelli, M.S., R.D.N., a New York City–based nutritionist and author of Jump Start Ketosis: Intermittent Fasting for Burning Fat and Losing Weight.
+For lots of people, that means skipping breakfast and eating only between the hours of, say noon and 8:00 in the evening.

 There’s even some evidence that suggests changing the timing of meals may help you live longer.
 Ongoing research from the University of Florida Institute on Aging, for example, shows that for overweight adults over 65, intermittent fasting may slow the aging process, improve insulin sensitivity, and even help people maintain lean, healthy tissue as they drop pounds.